facebookresearch/habitat-lab/habitat-baselines/habitat_baselines/rl/ver/README.md

 There are two components that serve auxiliary functions:

 * The Report worker is responsible for tracking the progress of training.
 It writes metrics to tensorboard (or wandb).
 This lives in a separate process for maximum training speed.
-* The Preemption decider decides when to preempt stragglers when combining ver and DD-PPO
+* The Preemption decider decides when to preempt stragglers when combining VER and DD-PPO

 ## Citing

-If you use ver or the model-weights in your research, please cite the following [paper](https://tbd):
+If you use VER or the model-weights in your research, please cite the following [paper](https://tbd):

     @inproceedings{wijmans2022ver,
       title = {{ver}: {S}caling On-Policy RL Leads to the Emergence of Navigation in Embodied Rearrangement},